mekas/mb1313600022/README.md

 I want to create anime database app so that anime watchers can find anime, give score, review, and add favorite

 ### 1313618008(Lazuardy Khatulistiwa)
-I want to make an application that will show articles about programming tutorial in Indonesian
+I want to create an application that will show articles about programming tutorial in Indonesian